yeguanjie/golpe/golpe-erp-web/src/main/webapp/WEB-INF/resources/vendors/datatables.net-bs/Readme.md

 This package contains distribution files required to style [DataTables library](https://datatables.net) for [jQuery](http://jquery.com/) with styling for [Bootstrap](http://getbootstrap.com/).

-DataTables is a table enhancing library which adds features such as paging, ordering, search, scrolling and many more to a static HTML page.
+DataTables is a table enhancing library which adds features such as paging, ordering, search, scrolling and many more to a static HTML pageIndex.
 A comprehensive API is also available that can be used to manipulate the table.
 Please refer to the [DataTables web-site](//datatables.net) for a full range of documentation and examples.

 ## Installation